-The experiment used a 2 (interim task: test vs. restudy) \times 3 (number of pairs: 12 vs. 8 vs. 4) between-subjects design, which is detailed in Figure 8.
-Participants in the test conditions received a test after studying each list, while the restudy groups reviewed the pairs a second time.
-Participants were either tested on or reviewed 12, 8, or 4 pairs from the previous list, depending on the number of pairs condition.
+The experiment used a 2 (Interim Task: Test vs Restudy) x 3 (Number of Pairs: 12 vs 8 vs 4) between-subjects design, which is detailed in Figure 8.
+Participants in the Test conditions received a test after studying each list, while the Restudy groups reviewed the pairs a second time.
+Participants were either tested on or reviewed 12, 8, or 4 pairs from the previous list, depending on the Number of Pairs condition.

-The experiment used the same task as in Experiments 2 and 3.
-After studying words from each of the first three lists, participants completed a distractor maths task for 1 min before receiving a test on pairs from the previous list or reviewing pairs from that list a second time.
-Participants in the 12-pair conditions saw all pairs from the previous list, participants in the 8-pair condition saw eight randomly selected pairs from the previous list, and participants from the 4-pair condition saw four pairs from the previous list.
+The experiment used the same task as in Experiment 2 and 3.
+After studying words from each of the first three lists, participants completed a distractor maths task for 1 minute before receiving a test on pairs from the previous list, or reviewing pairs from that list a second time.
+Participants in the 12-pair conditions saw all pairs from the previous list, participants in the 8-pair condition saw 8 randomly selected pairs from the previous list, and participants from the 4-pair condition saw 4-pairs from the previous list.
 Following study and the distractor task for List 4, all six groups were tested on all 12 List 4 pairs, as well as a cumulative test on all 48 pairs in random order.